Uniform Asymptotic Inference and the Bootstrap After Model Selection: Appendix

 \subsection{Proof of Lemma \ref{lem:master2}}

-Under the conditions of the lemma, the TG pivot for fixed $M$ in \eqref{eq:cond_pivot} depends only on $X,y$ through the master statistic, since, as explained above the lemma, the only dependence on $X,y$ in the pivot is through the three quantities $v^T y/\|v\|_2$, $(Q_M(X) \cdot v)/\|v\|_2$, $Q_M(X) \cdot y$, and each of these is a function of the master statistic $\Omega_n$.
-Moreover, we may write the TG statistic as
+Under the conditions of the lemma, the TG pivot for fixed $M$ in \eqref{eq:cond_pivot} depends only on $X,y$ through the master statistic, because, as explained above the lemma, the only dependence in the pivot on $X,y$ is through the quantities $v^T y/\|v\|_2$, $(Q_M(X) \, v)/\|v\|_2$, $Q_M(X) \, y$, and each of these is in turn a function of the master statistic $\Omega_n$.
+Moreover, we may reexpress the TG statistic in \eqref{eq:cond_pivot_defn} as